 What kinds of content are they sharing?
 Are they sharing mostly customer testimonials, nice visuals with funny one-liners, or educational videos with a twist?

 Whatever you get inspired to create, make sure you keep the tone and message consistent.
 Your followers will appreciate it.

-Create a posting schedule based on what times you content will have the most impact.
-Going to back to insights on social platforms, you can see when your followers are most active.
+Create a posting schedule based on what times your content will have the most impact.
+Going back to insights on social platforms, you can see when your followers are most active.
 Post at those times.
 You could also test out different times to see the impact.

 There should be a mix of content you share with your followers.
 You decide what that mix should be, but it should be set up to maximize your business goals.

 You could use the 80-20 rule.
 80% of your content should be focused on your social media-business goal objectives, while 20% of your content should be used to test out different content.

 Create the content, and measure its performance using Google analytics and social analytics.

 Evaluate the results: Did it do its job?
 Did it get you more followers?
 Did you get more shares or mentions?
 Did it increase visitors to your website’s blog?

 By creating measurable social KPIs against your business goals, you’ll be able to adjust and improve your strategy going forward.

 Google Analytics will show you what social platforms drove traffic to your website.
 It’s important to evaluate your results, learn from it and adjust your content moving forward.
 As they say, Rome wasn’t built in a day.